Randy Blythe: Charity work

-Lamb of God frontman Randy Blythe has auctioned off his Grammy medallion and certificate for the band’s 2006 single “Redneck.”
-The coveted medallion commanded a hefty $3,050 and all the funds will go to Blythe’s sister-in-law Bianca, who is battling Stage 3 triple negative breast cancer.

 In 2019 Blythe auctioned off his gold album plaque for Lamb Of God's 2006 album Sacrament along with hand-written lyrics to the band's hit song “Again We Rise”, in order to benefit Libby's Legacy, a charity working to fight breast cancer.

 While surfing with his friend Carlos in Ecuador in 2020, Blythe and his friend decided to begin a project where the two bought a large piece of land in the country to help replant trees in the area to combat deforestation.
 In 2022 Blythe released a mini documentary titled Rewilding where he showed the progress that he made so far as well as raising awareness on the issue.

 In 2024 Blythe auctioned off a framed photo that he had taken of Glenn Danzig, with all proceeds going to Hurricane Helene & Milton Victims.

 On July 5, 2025, Blythe and his band Lamb of God performed at Ozzy Osbourne farewell concert Back to the Beginning.
 The concert itself was a charity event however Blythe was given a special pair of shoes signed by Osbourne.
 Blythe then auctioned off the shoes to raise even more money.

 Blythe also does work with the Living the Dream Foundation which works with terminally ill children and has granted multiple children wishes.